auth0/auth0-PHP/README.md

 ## Support + Feedback

 - Use [Community](https://community.auth0.com/) for usage, questions, specific cases
-- Use [Issues](https://github.com/auth0/auth0-PHP/issues) here for code-level support
+- Use [Issues](https://github.com/auth0/auth0-PHP/issues) here for code-level support and bug reports
 - Paid customers can use [Support](https://support.auth0.com/) to submit a trouble ticket for production-affecting issues.

 ## Vulnerability Reporting